-19. While all faculty are expected to undertake professional activities that produce scholarly results such as publications or other finite outcomes, creative and scholarly practices may also produce other sorts of results that are also valued professionally at Allegheny.
-The candidate undertaking such work should demonstrate how this work, in its results and by its processes, constitutes a valuable accomplishment and how it contributes to the advancement of her or his field(s).
-The College also recognizes that the evaluation of some research, scholarly, and creative practices can require the consideration of contingent circumstances that may complicate the completion of such practices.
+- discuss how their professional activity supports diversity, equity, and inclusion at Allegheny and within their broader discipline. - c.
+The College recognizes that the evaluation of some research, scholarly, and creative activities can require the consideration of contingent circumstances that may complicate the completion of such practices.
 In such cases it falls principally to the faculty member under review to explain the impact of such circumstances.